taoari/vlfeat4py/README.md

 This is a Python wrapper library for the open source computer vision library [VLFeat](http://www.vlfeat.org/) using the [Armadillo](http://arma.sourceforge.net/) C++ Matrix Library.

+VLFeat4Py targets for both the ease of usage in C++ and Python, samples can be found under `test/` directory.

 VLFeat4Py is not targeted to be a complete wrapper for VLFeat, it is best used with the combination of [sklearn](http://scikit-learn.org/stable/) and [skimage](http://scikit-image.org/docs/dev/api/skimage.html).